ArduPilot/ardupilot_wiki/common/source/docs/common-camera-control-and-auto-missions-in-mission-planner.rst

    intervals.
 This is most commonly used for supporting area surveys.
 -  ``DO_DIGICAM_CONTROL`` — Trigger the camera shutter once every time this command is called.
+-  ``DO_AUX_FUNCTION`` — allows any :ref:`auxiliary function <common-auxiliary-functions>` to be executed from within a mission without setting up an auxiliary switch.
+This includes camera start recording, camera zoom, camera manual focus and camera auto focus.

 Camera gimbal commands
 ----------------------